 How do you know if you’re getting a good deal?
 Without context, it’s impossible to tell.
 Benchmarking your rates against what similar shippers are paying is crucial for effective negotiation.
 This process involves comparing your discounts, incentives, and contract terms against industry standards for companies with a similar size, volume, and shipping profile.
 This data-driven approach shows you exactly where your rates fall short and provides the leverage you need to negotiate for best-in-class pricing.
 When you can show your carrier that your rates aren’t competitive, you transform the conversation from asking for a discount to demonstrating the need for one.
 You can use this information to secure benchmark discounts and incentives that truly impact your bottom line.

-Choose the Most Cost-Effective Shipping Methods
+How to Choose the Most Cost-Effective Shipping Methods

 Selecting the right shipping method isn’t just about finding the cheapest option on a list; it’s about making the smartest choice for every single shipment.
 The most cost-effective service depends on a mix of factors, including package size, weight, destination, and required delivery speed.
 By taking a strategic approach to how you choose your shipping services, you can uncover significant savings that are often overlooked.
 This means looking beyond your default carrier options and really digging into the details of what you’re sending and where it’s going.